aws/aws-lambda-dotnet/Blueprints/BlueprintDefinitions/vs2017/StepFunctionsHelloWorld/template/src/BlueprintBaseName.1/Readme.md

-# Step Functions Hello World
+# Lambda Step Functions Hello World

 This starter project consists of: